mui/material-ui/docs/src/pages/components/selects/selects.md

 ## Props

 The Select component is implemented as a custom `<input>` element on top of the [text field components](/components/text-fields).
-It allows sharing the same style and many of the same props.
+It shares the same styles and many of the same props.
+Refer to the respective component's API page for details.

 ### Filled and outlined variants